All Episodes

 We go over the fiscal cliff.

-That means that every deal reached as part of the debt limit increase goes into a defense cuts of a trillion dollars.
+That means that every deal reached as part of the debt limit increase goes into defense cuts of a trillion dollars.

 It's big.

-Uh, and new taxes.
+And new taxes.

 The Bush tax rates expire, additional taxes on top.

-And by the way, middle class taxes will go up.
+And by the way, middle-class taxes will go up.

 And I guarantee you that everybody in the middle class that's paying attention halfway thinks that their taxes aren't going up, no matter what happens, because they've heard politicians of both parties swear off of that.